Cluster-Randomized Trials with Cross-Cluster Interference: Extensions

 \subsection{Bias-Aware CIs}

-Our recommendations in \autoref{srecs} are based on the ``undersmoothed'' design in which $k_n$ is chosen to be smaller than the optimal rate, which is why \eqref{optk} uses a strict lower bound $\tilde\gamma$ in place of $\gamma$.
-By analogy to nonparametric regression, an alternative is to choose $k_n$ rate-optimally using \eqref{optk} with $\gamma$ in place of $\tilde\gamma$ and use the following ``bias-aware'' confidence interval (CI) in place of \eqref{undersmoothCI}:
+Recall from \autoref{sasymp} that the ``undersmoothed'' design chooses $k_n$ smaller than the optimal rate, which is why \eqref{optk} uses a strict lower bound $\tilde\gamma$ in place of $\gamma$.
+By analogy to nonparametric regression, an alternative is to choose $k$ rate-optimally using \eqref{optk} with $\gamma$ in place of $\tilde\gamma$ and use the following ``bias-aware'' confidence interval (CI) in place of \eqref{undersmoothCI}:

 where $c$ is given in \autoref{aani}. \cite{faridani2023rate} propose a similar bias-aware CI for the GATE.
 Compared to \eqref{undersmoothCI}, \eqref{biasawareCI} should have better finite-sample coverage, although its implementation requires prior knowledge of both $\gamma$ and $c$.